zzhuang94/gin-vue-web/README_EN.md

 #### 6.3.6 Extension 6: Relational Queries

 Implement relational queries in `WrapData` to convert foreign key IDs to related data.
 For example, display category names and author names in article lists.

+#### 6.3.7 Extension 7: Operation Log Management

+The framework includes complete operation logging functionality.
+You can:

+**View Operation History**:
+- Access `/base/op/index` to view all operation events
+- Support searching by data table, user, time, etc.
+- Click the details button to view specific change records and field differences

+**Rollback Operations**:
+- Select operation events to rollback
+- Framework automatically checks operation dependencies
+- Confirm to execute rollback, data is restored to the state before changes
+- Rollback operations themselves are also recorded, forming a complete audit chain

+**Customize Display Fields**:
+- Configure fields to display in the `show` field of `op.json`
+- Framework calculates differences and displays based on these fields
+- Supports field translation, automatically converts foreign key IDs to display names

 ---